 For decades the inside cover of Parade magazine has been like it is today, a page glistening with faces of beautiful and famous people.
 And as I write this, one of those pages stands out more than hundreds of others I’ve read.
 It was from an early 1970’s issue and featured the delightful image of Errol Flynn’s nineteen-year old daughter, Arnella.
 She was sleek and sexy and – I remember the precise phrase – “like her father, marvelously photogenic.”
 Fashion photographers were shooting her and magazines running her graceful features on their covers and, like here father, she was becoming a star.
 And that was all I ever heard, until recently.

-I’d been studying some Errol Flynn websites and posting the news that my short story collection, Outliving Flynn, features in its title story a character named Martin Stevens who looked like the swashbuckling movie star but didn’t have his talent, only his problems.
+I’d been studying some Errol Flynn websites and posting the news that my short story collection, “The Bold Investor,” offers a story called “Fallen Star,” in which a character named Martin Stevens looks like the swashbuckling movie star but doesn’t have his talent, only his problems.
 And on a couple of the sites, I noticed that Arnella’s life spanned 1953-1998.
 That stark listing was the only indication that she’d died.
 More publicly pertinent to owners of the sites – which include her mother, Patrice Wymore, Flynn’s third and final wife – was that Arnella had continued to be photographed and placed on magazine covers and had lived in New York and married a photographer and in 1976 borne a son, Luke, who People magazine last year named one of the fifty hottest men.

 That’s of interest.
 But what happened to Arnella?
 I scoured more Flynn websites.
 Arnella either wasn’t mentioned or was again merely listed as having died in 1998.
 Meaningful facts were essential, and nowadays we know what to do.
 We plug her name, not her father’s, into a search engine and press enter.
 There weren’t many responses, and only one offered substantive information.
 That was an October 1998 piece by Kevin Smith in Splash News.
 Smith had also been wondering what befell Arnella and to find out he hustled to Jamaica where she had spent a lot of her youth and had returned for the final sordid years of her life.